-Figure 12 and Table 5 show that for CEANWATCE and WANWATCE, 2/4 partners each indicated that their students are able to use online e-learning systems and platforms, whereas in SANWATCE, the number of responses is higher.
+Figure 12 and Table 5 show that for CEANWATCE and WANWATCE, 2/4 partners each indicated that their students are able to use online e-learning systems and platforms, whereas in SANWATCE, the number of students able to access these platforms is higher.

-Figure 13 indicates that student challenges, as experienced by the CoE staff, are evenly spread between internet connectivity, data charges and hardware.
+Figure 13 indicates that student challenges, as identified by the CoE staff, are evenly spread between internet connectivity, data charges and hardware.
 In SANWATCE, the University of Malawi and University of Kwazulu-Natal indicated that power outages are also problematic.
 National Water Resources Institute Kaduna Nigeria in Nigeria indicated that some of their students struggle due to a lack of sufficient ICT knowledge.

 The next indicator relate to the previous two and shows students’ ability to work remotely (Figure 14).
 Once again, results seem fairly evenly spread, between a small extent, some extent and moderate extent.
-According to Table 5, in WANWATCE the University of Benin in Nigeria and Kwame Nkrumah University of Science and Technology in Ghana regard their students’ as moderately able.
+According to Table 5, in WANWATCE the University of Benin in Nigeria and Kwame Nkrumah University of Science and Technology in Ghana regard their students as moderately able.
 In CEANWATCE, ICPAC and Water Research Centre University of Khartoum in Sudan indicated a low ability, while in SANWATCE most partners indicated a higher ability, three partners with a low ability and three, to some extent.